antoniob6176/customer_focus_assignment_1/README.md

 Since fontforge is a text editor and ending the process made stuff go back to normal, I would assume that it isn’t part of the technology stack and that someone installed it.

 ## Part 4

-1. Simply Don’t install stuff on server
+1. Simply don’t install stuff on server
 2. A program to stop process that use a lot of ram (ex: >2GB) is helpful to prvent issues like this but may give limitations if not carfully implemented
 3. sending an automatic email if CPU or RAM go above a certain threshold, makes problems more noticable but may cause false positives to happen ex: cpu goes to 90% then back to normal after email is sent